 Be more familiar with current and emerging trends in language testing and research into testing.

-The session explores the relationship between, testing assessment and teaching, emphasizing formative and summative purposes as the key to understanding this relationship.
-The paradigms of norm referenced and criterion referenced testing are introduce and reference is made to various types of test (e.g. placement, proficiency) related to their purposes and contexts of use.
+The relationship between, testing assessment and teaching is explored, emphasizing formative and summative purposes as the key to understanding this relationship.
+The paradigms of norm referenced and criterion referenced testing are also introduced with reference to various types of test related to their purposes and contexts of use.
+Key concepts such as validity in its various forms, and washback are covered, with a close look at how tests align with teaching, particularly in relation to high stakes tests such as Cambridge IELTS and Pearson PTE.

-The various advantages and drawbacks of a range of test methods and item types will be considered.
-There will be a review of good practice and what to avoid in designing items for MCQ/ cloze/ short answer/editing/matching etc. and the opportunity to practice using some of these item types in small-scale tests.
+Creating tests and test items explores the various advantages and drawbacks of a range of test methods and item types.
+Multiple Choice Questions/ cloze/ short answer/editing/matching are explored, with an opportunity to practise using some of these item types in small-scale tests.

 |Task||Length||% of module mark|